SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-virtual-box.html.md

 Click **Change network setting** and select the VirtualBox Host-Only Ethernet Adapter which has been configured in Step 8 above.

 The VirtualBox metadata files for VM appliance keep the "VirtualBox Host-Only Ethernet Adapter" name based on the host OS.
-If this adapter name differs with what is bundled in Edge, it has to be manually selected.
+If this adapter name differs with what is bundled in Cumulocity IoT Edge, it has to be manually selected.

 ### <a name="port-forwarding"></a>Setting up port forwarding